 30 years ago, you never would’ve seen so many harbor porpoises in the Bay.
 But now, you can spot up to 30 an hour from the Golden Gate Bridge.

 If you’re a history lover living in the Bay Area, you’ll know that it’s full of amazing stories that have fallen through the cracks over time.
 Although many historic sites have been built over or otherwise erased from the city’s landscape, some of these gems are still around, and you can visit them today!
-All of these spots are outdoors and free to visit.
+All of the spots on our list are outdoors and free to visit.

-California is home to some of the most incredible nature spots in the world, from towering mountain ranges, to pristine beaches, to ancient redwood trees.
-Northern California in particular is beloved for its dramatic rocky beaches and mountainous terrain, making for some magnificent natural spectacles!
-Some nearby natural wonders include the Point Reyes cypress tree tunnel and the Black Sands Beach in Sausalito.
+Northern California is beloved for its dramatic rocky beaches and mountainous terrain, making for some magnificent natural spectacles.
+Some nearby natural wonders include the Point Reyes cypress tree tunnel and Black Sands Beach.

 Oakland’s Bonsai Garden at Lake Merritt is an absolute must.
 Not only is it the only major all-volunteer-run bonsai garden in the country, but it’s also completely free to visit.
-The garden’s collection comprises nearly 200 meticulously-maintained bonsai, of which about half are on display to the public at any given time.
-The oldest bonsai in the garden is a California juniper from the Mojave Desert, estimated to be up to 1,600 years old.
+The garden’s collection comprises nearly 200 meticulously maintained bonsai, of which about half are on display to the public at any given time.

 Take a drive around the Bay Area and you’ll surely pass by some breathtaking buildings, whether they’re mainstays of the San Francisco skyline or hidden gems that you can’t quite find your way back to.
 We’ve rounded up some of the most iconic and interesting buildings in San Francisco and beyond, including both well-known skyscrapers and discreet homes that are off the beaten path.